 What is gout?

-Limit or avoid high purine animal foods.
-It’s recommended to avoid organ meats altogether.
-That means skipping the liver and onions at the dinner, as well as sweetbreads, tongue, tripe, and other organ meats.
+Consider avoiding organ meats – these are particularly high in purines.
+That means skipping the liver and onions at dinner, as well as sweetbreads, tongue, tripe, and other organ meats.
 Meats such as poultry, pork, and lamb are lower in purines, but experts advise keeping portions small.
 This limitation also applies to shellfish and certain seafood such as shrimp, lobster, sardines, and anchovies.

-Eat plenty of plant-based foods.
+Eat lots of plant-based foods.
 They say the best offense is a good defense.
 That may hold true here.
 Research suggests including plant-based foods such as whole grains, nuts, beans and peas, fruits, and vegetables may help reduce uric acid in the blood.

 Drink plenty of water.
 Water is essential for hydration and overall health.
 So, don’t forget to sip throughout the day.